The Swiss Pfandbrief® is resistant to crises, because

 - it is issued by only two institutes with a restricted business segment.

 - it is stringently supervised.
 Swiss Federal Council enacts the valuation regulations, authorises the bylaws and nominates a representative into the board of directors.
 Up to the business year 2007 the Pfandbrief institutes were not only audited by their auditors, but directly by the FINMA as well.
 Since the coming into effect of the FINMAG, FINMA delegates its auditing to an audit firm.

 - the cover pool is of highest quality.
 The Pfandbrief institutes have a right of lien guaranteed by law.
 The member bank is obliged by law to increase cover if returns from the mortgages are lower than the expenses on the Pfandbrief loans.
 In addition the Pfandbrief Law requires the member bank to immediately replace non-performing cover assets, i.e. mortgages with value adjustments are not eligible for the cover pool of Pfandbriefbank.
-The cover pool consists of over 99 percent residential and less than 1 percent commercial properties.
+The cover pool consists of 100 percent residential properties.
 Single family homes and condominium ownership account for 86 percent of the total cover value.
 In principle, properties are feoffed to a maximum of two thirds of their market value.
-For commercial properties this portion is considerably lower.

 - there is no maturity mismatch, no interest rate risk and no currency risk in the balance sheet of Pfandbriefbank.
 The Pfandbrief loans on the assets side and the outstanding Pfandbrief on the liabilities side have the exact same duration.
 The interest rate on the assets side exceeds the one on the liabilities side by a slim margin of a few basis points.
 There is no foreign currency.
 All assets and liabilities are denominated in Swiss Francs only.